 How efficient is the art of distributing tasks?

-Assigning tasks to employees is an art, one of the factors that promote business growth.
-But not every level of management can distribute the right people, and that leads to poor performance.
-This article will help managers know how to assign tasks to employees in an appropriate and effective manner.
+Assigning work to employees is an art and one of the factors that contribute to a company’s growth.
+However, not every level of management is capable of assigning the right job to the right person, resulting in poor performance.
+This article will teach managers how to assign tasks to employees in an appropriate and effective manner.

 1. Mistakes when distributing tasks to employees from the management level